 When I started to grow breasts, my father started to grow away, sitting in one of the easy chairs instead of cuddling on the couch.
-But after that night he called me a tramp, he stopped coming downstairs.
+But after that night when he called me a tramp, he stopped coming downstairs.
 I watched Bonanza alone for a couple of weeks, then stayed in my room on Sunday nights.
 I heard my parents fighting more often, and sometimes it was about me.

 So, I built a wall that was just big enough to protect me, but not so tall that they couldn’t see how perfect I was becoming.
 My room and my outfits looked like pictures from magazines.
 I smiled and agreed with them until it was almost a habit, or until the mean in me came bursting out.

 I was sixteen, and my mother and I were planning my birthday celebration.
 I came down from my bedroom to show her pictures of a party table from my Seventeen magazine.
 Mom was talking to a friend on the phone, “Well, in one more year she’ll be going away to college.
 To tell you the truth, she’s such a handful, neither Joe or I can wait.”